berry-cs/big-data-cse/tutorials/welcome02-arr.md

     2693

-This means that *Sinbad* just constructed an provided you an array of 2693 strings representing all available station ids.
+This means that *Sinbad* just constructed and provided you an array of 2693 strings representing all available station ids.
 You could print out the first and last of these:

     System.out.println(ids[0]);
     System.out.println(ids[ids.length - 1]);